learn-co-curriculum/swift-protocolType-lab/README.md

 }
 ```

 This `wantsFood()` function can be called on by any instance of a `Baby`.
-It will then (using optional chaining) attempt to call on a function on the instance property named `delegate` which is of type `ParentDelegate?`.
-If it's _not_ nil, then it will call on the `feedBaby()` function on that instance which was assigned to the `delegate` property.
+It will then (using optional chaining) attempt to call on a function on the instance property named `delegate`, which is of type `ParentDelegate?`.
+If it's _not_ nil, then it will call on the `feedBaby()` function on that instance, which was assigned to the `delegate` property.
 If it is nil (in that nothing has been set to equal the `delegate` property, then the `feedBaby()` method will not get called.

 But this behavior is exactly what we want.
 The baby doesn't care who the `delegate` is.
 It could be anything.
 As long as someone is around to be able to respond to feeding the baby, the baby is fine.